shmkinney/BCB546_UNIXassignment/README.md

 join -1 1 -2 1 -a 2 -t $'\t' cut_snp.txt sort_teosin.txt > coteosin.txt

-**Separate data out by chromosome; this gives completed files for multiple and unknown SNP locations, labeled starting with m or t for maize or teosinte, chr for chromosome, and multiple or unknown for location.**
+**Separate data out by chromosome.
+This gives completed files for multiple and unknown SNP locations, labeled starting with m or t for maize or teosinte, chr for chromosome, and multiple or unknown for location.**

 awk '$2~/^1$|Chromosome/' comaize.txt > mchr1.txt